Eight years ago I was sitting at home with the remains of a crumbling start-up scattered around my apartment in Saskatoon, Saskatchewan.

 If life were a pinball machine, that singular meeting was the accidental paddle flick that shot me straight into the bonus area where the lights start flashing and the music speeds up and the points quadruple—I just didn’t know it yet.

-That Friday, my team and I went to VendAsta (which still rocked that camel case back then) and pitched our company to the 30ish employees who worked there.
-Brendan’s entrepreneurial spidey senses must’ve been tingling as he saw through our puffed-up presentation, because shortly after he casually mentioned that they were looking for a new marketing director.
+That Friday, my team and I went to VendAsta (which still rocked that gnarly camel case) and pitched our company to the 30ish employees who worked there.
+Brendan’s entrepreneurial spidey senses must’ve been tingling, because shortly after we sat down he casually mentioned that they were looking for a new marketing director.
 Before I knew it, I was having lunch at Red Pepper with him, their CMO Jeff Tomlin, and a Polish grizzly bear named Allan Wolinski.

 I somehow managed to convince them to hire me, despite accidentally calling their reputation management product a CRM (a mistake which, in hindsight, was less of a slip-up and more of a prophecy) and started the job soon after.